Schedule

 2026-01-21 Course overview Revolutionary ideas: Political philosophy between the past and the future

-2026-01-26 The making of modern political philosophy The philosopher who would be king I
+2026-01-26 The making of modern political philosophy Remote snow day (on Zoom)

 Please complete this “Getting to Know You” survey by 5pm the day before (or as soon as possible if you are joining late)